 An important point that arises in the study of identification is that without a priori restrictions imposed by economic theory it would be almost impossible to estimate economic relationships.
-In fact, Liu (1960) and Sims (1980) have argued that economic relations are not identifiable because the world is so interdependent as to have almost all variables appearing in every equations, thus violating the necessary condition for identification.
+In fact, Liu (1960) and Sims (1980) have argued that economic relations are not identifiable because the world is so interdependent as to have almost all variables appearing in every equation, thus violating the necessary condition for identification.
 However, almost all the models we discuss in econometrics are only approximate.
 We use convenient formulations which behave in a general way that corresponds to our economic theories and intuitions, and which cannot be rejected by the available data.
 In this sense, identification is a property of the model but not necessarily of the real world.
 It is also important to be careful about situations where identification almost does not hold (weak identification), since these are in practice as damaging for statistical analysis as identification failure itself.

-The problem of identification arises in a number of different fields such as automatic control, biomedical engineering, psychology, systems science, etc., where the underlying physical structure may be deterministic [e.g., see Aström and Eykoff (1971)].
-It is also aptly linked to the design of experiments (e.g., Kempthorne, 1947; Bailey, Gilchrist and Patterson, 1977).
+The problem of identification arises in a number of different fields such as automatic control, biomedical engineering, psychology, systems science, and so on, where the underlying physical structure may be deterministic (for example, see Aström and Eykhoff, 1971).
+It is also aptly linked to the design of experiments (for example, Kempthorne, 1947; Bailey, Gilchrist and Patterson, 1977).
 Here, we restrict our discussion to economic applications of statistical identifiability involving random variables.

-See also: econometrics; endogeneity and exogeneity; estimation; simultaneous equations models; treatment effects.
+See Also

+- · econometrics

+- · endogeneity and exogeneity

+- simultaneous equations models

+- treatment effect